Joc Pederson Player Props: Giants vs. Diamondbacks

 Joc Pederson At The Plate

-- Pederson has four doubles, a triple, eight home runs and 23 walks while hitting .258.
+- Pederson has four doubles, two triples, eight home runs and 23 walks while batting .265.

+- Pederson is batting .250 with one homer during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.